 This was part of original TOSCA proposal, but removed early on from v1.0 This allows grouping of node templates that have some type of logically managed together as a group (perhaps to apply a scaling or placement policy).

 Lifecycle Operation definition independent/separate from Node Types or Relationship types (allows reuse).
-For now we added Lifecycle and Relationship
+For now we added definitions for “node.lifecycle” and “relationship.lifecycle”.

 Override of Interfaces (operations) in the Node Template.